PhD / RESEARCH

 -

-The state of youth 2: inequality, insecurity and transitions to adulthood in the UK – Bristol University Conference – January 2018 Paper on methods for researching IDENTITY, TRANSNATIONALISM, RESILIENCE AMONG YOUNG ZIMBABWEAN DIASPORA IN THE UK
+The State of Youth 2: inequality, insecurity and transitions to adulthood in the UK – Bristol University Conference – January 2018

 -